-Legal advice offices must register with the relevant State body (the Ministry of Tax), and their members must be members of the Bar Association.
-The organization and operation of these offices is regulated by their respective charters, which must comply with the Charter of the Bar Association.
-The founders of the legal advice office elect the head of the office.
-The founders sign a contract among themselves about the establishment of the office and the terms of structure.
-Advocates must submit statistical reports to the Bar Association according to the rules and forms, which are defined by the Presidium.
+Legal advice offices must register with the relevant State body (the Ministry of Tax), 28 and their members must be members of the Bar Association.29 The organization and operation of these offices is regulated by their respective charters, which must comply with the Charter of the Bar Association.30 The founders of the legal advice office elect the head of the office.31 Founders sign a contract among themselves about the establishment of the office and the terms of structure.
+Advocates must submit statistical reports to the Bar Association according to the rules and forms, which are defined by the Presidium.32

 There is a significant shortage of legal advice offices and lawyers in Azerbaijan.
-Only in 25 regions out of 64 in Azerbaijan are there legal advice offices at all.
-Besides the shortage of legal advice offices, there is a deficit of practicing lawyers.
-Most practicing lawyers work in Baku: in 2014, out of 834 advocates only 234 worked in the regions.
-The problem of access to legal advice has been acute in Azerbaijan for many years and has impeded access to legal advice and assistance.35
+In only in 25 regions out of 64 in Azerbaijan are there legal advice offices at all.33 Besides the shortage of legal advice offices, there is a deficit of practicing lawyers.
+Most practicing lawyers work in Baku: in 2014, out of 834 advocates only 234 worked in the regions.34 The problem of access to legal advice has been acute in Azerbaijan for many years and has impeded access to legal advice and assistance.35

-Despite this obvious shortage, acceptance of new members to the profession has been extremely problematic for a long period of time.
+Despite this obvious shortage, for a long period of time no new members joined the profession at all.
 A report on Azerbaijan's legal profession published more than a decade ago described the situation in the following terms: